 Indoor Comfort, Down to Earth Savings with Mountain Home Geothermal Heating A source of consistent, metered flow of conditioned air is already being tapped by many homeowners all across Mountain Home, AZ, area.
 Geothermal heating and cooling is provided by the constant temperature found in their own backyards; just a few feet under the surface of the earth.
 The advantages of using this "down to earth" method for heating, cooling and hot water are many.
 One benefit, according to studies by the Environmental Protection Agency (EPA), of geothermal heating and cooling is that it's the most energy-efficient option available.
 The experts at WaterFurnace International, Inc., the leading manufacturer of geothermal heating and cooling products, add that a Mountain Home geothermal system is reliant on the most ample source of renewable energy and a source that is available virtually anywhere in the Mountain Home, AZ, area.
 The result is a system that achieves green status in more ways than one: homeowners can lessen both their carbon footprint and their utility bills.
 In fact, the geothermal energy savings provided by a WaterFurnace geothermal system can be as much as 70 percent compared with a conventional system (natural gas, oil, electricity, or propane fuel).
 Additionally, the system eliminates noise pollution, with a sound level along the same lines a refrigerator.
 A Mountain Home geothermal system captures the free energy from the earth by using a series of pipes, called an earth loop, buried in the ground.
 During the heating mode, a special fluid flows through the pipe where heat energy is transferred from the ground (the heat source) to the fluid and then to the geothermal unit located in your home, supplying warm comfort.
 Inside the home, the heat is distributed through either a conventional duct system or a hydronic radiant heat system.
 Levels of indoor air pollutants are two to five times greater than those outside, according to EPA tests.
 A Mountain Home geothermal system confronts this concern as research shows that exposure to poor indoor air quality (IAQ) can lead to a variety of health problems such as, asthma, dizziness, fatigue and respiratory diseases.
-On the market today are numerous devices used to decrease the health risks associated with poor IAQ.
-Improve the air in your home with these WaterFurnace products designed to work with their Mountain Home geothermal system.
-HEPA filters, heat recovery ventilators, electronic air cleaners are among the devices and technologies that will contribute to good IAQ throughout your home.
-For more information on Indoor Air Quality products, see the WaterFurance resource on this concern.
+A variety of devices can be used to decrease the health risks associated with poor IAQ and improve the air in your home.
+The WaterFurnace product offering includes HEPA filter technology, heat recovery ventilators, electronic air cleaners and a selection of filters, all designed to work with a Mountain Home geothermal system and contribute to good IAQ throughout the home.
+Pay a visit to the WaterFurnace website for a listing of products to help improve your home’s air quality.
 To find a Mountain Home geothermal system that fits your needs, please contact Custom Heating & Cooling Inc. or talk to a WaterFurnace expert at [[phone]].